Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

-This page contains reference documentation for the Solidity dialect of PAQL, describing every Object type available, and the properties and iterators of each Object type.
+This page contains reference documentation for the Solidity dialect of PAQL, describing every object type available, and the properties and iterators of each object type.

 ## Contracts and Functions